traceform/tic_tac_toe/README.md

 ```

 ## Features
-- You can choose which sign to use by changing the global variables in the code
+- You can change the default signs for the computer and the user by modifying the global variables in the code

 ## Future
 - Add a more challenging mode